What is Cloud Computing: Why It's a Game Changer in 2025

 Cloud computing follows a pay-as-you-go pricing model, meaning users only pay for the resources they consume.
 This measured service approach ensures that businesses can track usage, monitor expenses, and optimize resource allocation for maximum cost efficiency.

-For example, businesses that use multi-cloud strategies can monitor their cloud expenses and switch between providers to optimize costs.
+For example, businesses that use SharePoint Custom Portal Services can monitor their cloud expenses and switch between providers to optimize costs.

 The rise of cloud computing has changed the way businesses operate, offering multiple advantages that improve efficiency, security, and scalability.
 Some of the key benefits include: